abdrahmansoltan/Learning-Notes/Vue/3-Vuex.md

 ## Actions

-**Actions** will allow us to update the state, **asynchronously**, but will use an existing mutation.
+**Actions** will allow us to update the state with mutations ( **asynchronously**), but will use an existing mutation.
 This can be very helpful if you need to perform a few different mutations at once in a particular order, or reach out to a server.

 - They are methods that commits a mutation + they allow for Async operations
-- actions receive `context` object, it's like the `store` object
+- actions receive **`context`** object as an argument, it's like the `$store` object
+  - which can do many things like: `commit mutations`
 - **Async** -> as we can make an API call-in the action, then commit the mutation when we receive the data

 ```js